Audiometric testing meaures how well a worker can hear and documents any hearing loss.

 Hazard Analysis — Noise

-Workers who pressure wash, and use chemicals for surface prep and stripping may be exposed to noise.
+Workers who pour, pump and vibrate concrete may be exposed to noise.

 Noise-induced hearing loss (NIHL).
 A worker who is repeatedly exposed to noise at 85 decibels or above without hearing protection is at risk for serious hearing loss.
 Noise-induced hearing loss is 100 percent preventable but once acquired, hearing loss is permanent and irreversible.